netzpirat/haml-coffee/README.md

 ### Helpers

-Haml Coffee supports a small subset of the Ruby Haml [helpers](http://haml-lang.com/docs/yardoc/Haml/Helpers.html):
+Haml Coffee supports a small subset of the Ruby Haml [helpers](http://haml-lang.com/docs/yardoc/Haml/Helpers.html).
+The provided helpers will bind the helper function to the template context, so it isn't necessary to use `=>`.

 #### Surround